So many do not know the difference between “good” and “well.”

 Tricky instance #2: Answering the questions “How are you?” and “How are you doing?”

-Lots of well-meaning people correct others when they answer “How are you?” with “good.”
-They will chastise the person and say, “No, you are well because ‘well’ describes verbs.”
+Lots of well-meaning grammar police people correct others when they answer “How are you?” with “good.”
+These grammar police will chastise the person and say, “No, you are well because ‘well’ describes verbs.”

 This goes right along with tricky instance #1.

-The verb in the question “How are you?” is a linking verb.
+The verb in the question “How are you?” is a linking verb: “are.”
 Can you really describe “are”?
 No.

 So saying “I’m good” is the correct answer.
 (Unless of course you are not good . . . but society seems to think you shouldn’t answer that question truthfully and just always say you are good.)